daniestevez/gr-sids/README.md

 For the **recording** block you also have to provide the start of the recording in UTC.
 The format is YYYY-MM-DD HH:MM:SS.

+The blocks expect PDUs containing the telemetry packets.
+For AX.25 telemetry, these should be PDUs containing full AX.25 frames (without the CRC-16), **not KISS frames**.
+If you're using gr-kiss (https://github.com/daniestevez/gr-kiss) you can connect the telemetry forwarder directly to the output of the HDLC deframer block, which outputs PDUs in the correct format.